-At second level she excelled and rebelled in equal measure.
-Her teachers advised her to aim for medicine, but one year before her matriculation exam, she did a U-turn and dropped the Natural Science subjects in favour of Classics.
-She finished school with top results but no inclination to go on to further studies.
-Only after a near-fatal car crash followed by a long convalescence, did her interests crystallize.
+At second level she excelled and rebelled in equal measure, achieving top results but rejecting the idea of further studies.
+Only after a near-fatal car crash followed by a lengthy convalescence, did her interests crystallize.

-Around this time she wrote her first stage play, ‘Smile‘, about a dying rock star.
-It was premiered in her home town of Gothenburg in 1972, but rejected as politically incorrect.
+Her first play, Smile, about a dying rock star, was premiered in her home town of Gothenburg in 1972, but rejected there as politically incorrect.
 In the Swedish theatre climate prevalent at this time, plays had to deal with the underprivileged, not the wealthy and successful.
 Disillusioned, she returned to London.